 The Derby always attracts large numbers of spectators each year this is in part down to the course being sited on the largest remaining public Space south of London.

-The racing takes place over 2 days in the first week of June.
+This years Investec Derby will be on Friday 1st and Saturday 2nd June.
 The first day – Ladies Day is all about the Fillies on and off the track.
 Ladies in fascinators and fancy frocks via to be the best dressed.
 While on the track one of the 5 English Classics – The Epsom Oaks is focal race.

-The main race of the two days of horseracing is the Investec Epsom Derby (Colts) itself which is England’s oldest and most prominent horse race for thoroughbreds, it is also the country’s richest race for 3 year old thoroughbreds paying out a prize fund of in excess of £1 million.
+The main race of the two days of horseracing is the Investec Epsom Derby” (Colts) itself which is England’s oldest and most prominent horse race for thoroughbreds, it is also the country’s richest race for 3 year old thoroughbreds paying out a prize fund of in excess of £1 million.

 The Epsom Derby – A brief history…